 Short Form Consent Document:

-an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their native language.
+an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their preferred language.

 The short form documents are locked and should not be altered except to do the following (in English):